Summer is here and after a more than a year of Covid, who doesn’t want to travel and explore beautiful locations to

 - No one knows an area better than those that live there.
 Talk to the locals – they may help you discover a hidden gem off the beaten track.

 Storing and or backing up your images

-- If you don't want to travel with a computer, buy several large capacity memory cards and save downloading until you return home (use care that these are not lost, stolen or damaged if there is no back up).
+- If you don't want to travel with a computer, buy several large capacity memory cards and save downloading until you return home (use care that these are not lost, stolen or damaged since there is no back up).

 Once home download, back up and enjoy the memories.
 Look through your images, pick out your favorites and from the rest, learn what you could have done different or better for the next trip.